andreaUNAM/cringecentral/knightskings/knightskings.md

 "I'd love that."
 Hob no longer had to force his smile.

 With one last nod to signal his goodbye, Dream turned towards the door and walked out.
 Hob heard an impossible rush of wind within the closed hallway and the telltale sound of shifting sands.
-It was kind of sweet of him, to say goodbye and use doors and walk away, even if he did end up causing up a confusing situation for the cleaning staff to deal with later.
+It was kind of sweet of him, to say goodbye and use doors and walk away, even if he did end up causing a confusing situation for the cleaning staff to deal with later.

 ## Chapter 4